geneexpressionpolito/Predicting-gene-expression-levels-from-DNA-sequences-and-post-transcriptional-info-with-transformers/README.md

 # Acknowledgement

-The data relating to the promoters and median gene expression levels are available thanks to the following publication:
+The data relating to the promoters, half-life features and median gene expression levels are available thanks to the following publication:
  - Agarwal V, Shendure J. [Predicting mRNA abundance directly from genomic sequence using deep convolutional neural networks](https://www.cell.com/cell-reports/pdf/S2211-1247(20)30616-1.pdf).
 2020.
 Cell Reports 31 (7), 107663

 The data relating to the transcription factors are available thanks to the following work: